-Note: the Call for Editors is now closed.
+Note: this Call for Editors is now closed.

 The place of the editor is not above the writer, but beside.
 Editors are not meant to correct but to suggest, not to admonish but to inspire, not to coerce but to collaborate.